-To the extent the TRM makes reference to costs that reach beyond those to be recovered through tiered PF rates, this is not intended to imply that Publics purchasing requirements power from BPA at tiered rates will be responsible for these costs.
-Rather, these statements should be understood in the context of the sequential process through which BPA will first determine its power costs, and the portions of BPA’s power costs to be allocated to the applicable customer rate classes, all in accordance with the rate directives of Section 7 of the Northwest Power Act, and then apply The provisions of the TRM to tier the portions of its total power costs to be recovered through the PF Preference rates.
-Except as described above and in section 10.5, the TRM does not address issues relating to other BPA rates
+To the extent the PRDM refers to costs beyond those to be recovered through tiered PF rates, this is not intended to imply that tiered PF rates will be designed to recover those costs.
+Rather, these statements should be understood in the context of the sequential process.
+That is, BPA will first determine its overall total system costs, then functionalize those costs to Power Services and Transmission Services, and then allocate the total Power system costs among its applicable rates (e.g., PF, PF Exchange, IP, NR, FPS, others), in accordance with the rate directives of Section 7 of the Northwest Power Act.
+The provisions of the PRDM apply after this allocation, and only apply to the portion of costs and revenues allocated to PF rate(s) receiving service under a CHWM Contract.
+See Figure 2-1.
+The PRDM does not address issues relating to other BPA rates, except the PF Exchange Rate for Publics with CHWM Contracts as described in Section 8.3.

+COST ALLOCATIONS